jensendarren/sobot/README.md

 dcr freqtrade new-hyperopt --hyperopt BBRSIHyperopt
 ```

 Now add desired definitions for buy/sell guards and triggers to the Hyperopt file.
-Then run the optimization like so:
+Then run the optimization like so (NOTE: set the time interval and the number of epochs to test using the `-i` and `-e` flags:

 ```
-dcr freqtrade hyperopt --hyperopt BBRSIHyperopt --hyperopt-loss SharpeHyperOptLoss --strategy BBRSINaiveStrategy -i 15m
+dcr freqtrade hyperopt --hyperopt BBRSIHyperopt --hyperopt-loss SharpeHyperOptLoss --strategy BBRSINaiveStrategy -i 15m -e 5000
 ```

 ## Update Strategy